What is your general approach to working with social anxieties and social differences?

 What are the dates of your four different programs?

 Aspen Network Team Camp is two weeks beginning in early July.
-The dates vary each year—as well as the application and payment deadlines—so please see the Team Camp Application page on this site.
+The dates vary each year — No camps available in 2022.
 The other three programs run throughout the year, with Group held on most Thursdays.
 For more details, see the Team-Living PODs, Living Skills Group and One-on-One Coaching links on this site.

 How do you manage co-ed youth?

 At camp, girls have their own dormitory with female staff; boys have their own dormitory with male staff.
 In the PODs, residents have same-sex roommates, but do not have 24/7 supervision.
 We are very thoughtful and involved with male/female interaction.
 It is an important part of life and needs respectful observation and continuous discussion, especially because some of our young people have anxieties about interacting with members of the opposite sex.
 Because of our sensitivity to the issue, we rarely have any problems.